hashicorp/react-components/packages/error-view/README.md

 # Error View

-A component used to display an error view, within layouts that use `g-grid-container`.
+A component used to display an error view.
+For further details on this component, see [docs.mdx][./docs.mdx] file.
+These docs can also be viewed through our [Swingset instance](https://react-components.vercel.app).

 ## `useErrorPageAnalytics`